mikehenken/quality-services-now/docs/setup/EMAIL_SETUP.md

 ### Step 1: Get Your FREE API Key

 1. Go to https://web3forms.com
-2. Enter your email address
+2. Enter your company email address: **qualityservicesnik@gmail.com**
 3. Click "Get Access Key"
 4. Check your email and copy the access key

 ### Step 2: Add to Cloudflare Pages

 1. Go to your Cloudflare Pages dashboard
-2. Select your site (kds-pressure-washing or whatever you named it)
+2. Select your site (quality-services-now or whatever you named it)
 3. Go to **Settings** → **Environment variables**
 4. Click **Add variable**
    - Name: `NEXT_PUBLIC_WEB3FORMS_KEY`